Home – Week 1 – Pt. 3

 My grandmother lived in one flat and the second one was rented out to someone.
 When the renter moved out, my great-grandmother moved into his flat and my Dad rebuilt the upstairs area.
 He put on a new roof to make it bigger and built separate rooms for my brother and me, a bedroom for my parents, a living room, two bathrooms and a kitchen.

 For me, it seemed like the biggest magic possible, that he was able to build something so solid that we could live in it.
-My parents still live in the house, though everything around them has changed a lot.
+My parents still live in the house, and as of 2024, I do too, though everything around the house has changed a lot.

 When I was a teenager, I went to live in the US for a while as an exchange student.
 My host mum had also built part of her house herself.